Who was Eadnoth the Staller?

 Eadnoth the Staller was one of England's most significant quislings.
 He was an Anglo-Saxon official and landowner who nonetheless took up service with the new Norman regime after 1066.

 As a ‘staller’ (a title introduced under the Danish king Cnut and reserved for the wealthiest thegns enjoying the king’s intimate favour), Eadnoth occupied a prominent role at the court of Edward the Confessor.

-Answered by Nick Vincent, professor of history at the University of East Anglia.
+Nick Vincent is professor of history at the University of East Anglia

 Enhance the festive season with a subscription to BBC History Magazine + David Mitchell's latest masterpiece UNRULY - signed and hardback!

 As a print subscriber you will also get FREE access to HistoryExtra.com worth £34.99